General Senior Information

 Recommendations needed; not personal recommendations.

-***TRANSCRIPT REQUESTS-----All Preliminary and Final Transcripts now and in the future MUST be requested in writing.
+***TRANSCRIPT REQUESTS-----All Transcripts now and in the future MUST be requested in writing.
 Email: TrinityCenter@hotmail.com

-and request that transcript be sent to (SCHOOL): If out of state school, include name of school and mailing address.
+and request that transcript be sent to (college/entity): If out of state college, include name of college and mailing address.
 You will receive an email when transcript

 ***When requesting a transcript, be aware of DEADLINES, and ALLOW 5 to 7 business days for processing and sending. --